 Examples of SMART goals

-SMART Goal: Design and implement new customer complaint procedure in service department to reduce complaints from 30% to 5% of total business by 1 September 2014.
+SMART Goal: Design and implement new customer complaint procedure for our service department, to reduce complaints from 30% to 5% of total business by 31 March 2023.

-Use a SMART goal strategy template to map out your strategy, turning your goal into achievable tasks that you work into your daily
+Download our SMART Goal Project Brief to map out your strategy, turning your goal into actionable tasks.

 - Outline your project and show how it aligns with your goal, business vision and mission.